FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 He assured Members that additional Gardaí would be deployed to Limerick for the Christmas

-period and traffic issues at the Crescent Shopping Centre would be addressed.--- •
+period and traffic issues at the Crescent Shopping Centre would be addressed.
+---
+•

 There is ongoing commitment to policing rural areas and the importance of local Gardaí